Role

 Based on Tree Testing and the final round of Card Testing

-this round had significant success, participants on average scored 87%.
+this round had significant success.
+On average, participants scored 87%.

 insights